kmcgain/Pedalboard/docs/tutorial.md

 ### Connecting to arduino
 There are a few pins that we can't use on the arduino as they interfere with SPI / have other purposes.
 D0/D1 are skipped purely because they can be used as additionaly Serial port.
 Pins 4, 8, 10, 14 should be left unconnected.
 So footswitch pins will be 3,5,6,7,8,11,12,13,22,23,24,25,26,27,28

+Why?
+- Pin 2 for PWM screen brightness
+- Pin 4 Connected to MOSI SPI pin
+- Pin 8 interferes with SPI reset
+- Pin 9 controls led output
+- Pin 10 is used for SPI slave mode

 ## Screens
 The screens have 8 pins, of which only 1 is unique per screen (the CS pin).
 The rest will all be bridged together.
 In my design I wired every screen for 7 pins back to a PCB (separate PCB to the one used by footswitches + midi).
 This results in a grid of 15 (number of screens) x 7.
 The rows use a solder bridge and then a pin header at the end of the rows allowing a single connection per screen pin type back to the arduino.